Water law permit - construction projects in groundwater

 Required documents

-All documents are required on paper in quadruplicate and also in digital form in accordance with our information sheet.
+All documents are required in paper form in quadruplicate and additionally in digital form in accordance with our information sheet.

 Duration and costs